revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-TypeScript totally follows the OOPS (Object-Oriented Programming System) concept and with the help of TSC (TypeScript Compiler), we can convert Typescript code (.ts file) to JavaScript (.js file).
+TypeScript follows the OOPS (Object-Oriented Programming System) concept and with the help of TSC (TypeScript Compiler), we can convert Typescript code (.ts file) to JavaScript (.js file).

 </blockquote>
 </details>